cbcrg/kallisto-nf/README.md

 This will handle each fastq file as a seperate sample.

 Read pairs of samples can be specified using the glob file pattern.
-For example, given a more more complex situation where there was three samples (A, B and C), with A and B being paired reads and C being single ended.
-Our read files could be:
+Consider a more complex situation where there are three samples (A, B and C), with A and B being paired reads and C being single ended.
+The read files could be:
 * sample_A_1.fastq
 * sample_A_2.fastq
 * sample_B_1.fastq